 Several general principles are important for the effective management of intellectual property (IP) rights in Burma.
-First, it is important to have an overall strategy to protect your IP.
+First, it is important for U.S. firms to have an overall strategy to protect their IP.
 Second, IP may be protected differently in Burma than in the United States.
 Third, rights must be registered and enforced in Burma under local laws, and U.S. trademark and patent registrations will not protect IP in Burma.

-It is vital that companies understand that intellectual property is primarily a private right and that the U.S. government cannot enforce rights for private individuals in Burma.
+It is vital that companies understand that intellectual property is primarily a private right, and that the U.S. government cannot enforce rights for private individuals in Burma.
 It is the responsibility of the rights holders to register, protect, and enforce their rights where relevant, retaining their own counsel and advisors.
 Companies may wish to seek advice from local attorneys or IP consultants who are experts in Burmese law.
-The AmCham Myanmar website maintains a list of lawyers as well as other local service providers.

 It is always advisable to conduct due diligence on potential partners.
 A good partner is an important ally in protecting IP rights.
-Consider carefully whether to permit your partner to register your IP rights on your behalf.
-Doing so may create a risk that your partner will list itself as the IP owner and fail to transfer the rights should the partnership end.
 Projects and sales efforts in Burma require constant attention.

 It is also recommended that small- and medium-size companies understand the importance of working together with trade associations and organizations to support efforts to protect IP and stop counterfeiting.
 There are a number of these organizations in both Burma and the United States.
 These include:

 A wealth of information on protecting IP is freely available to U.S. rights holders.
-Resources for companies regarding intellectual property include the following:
+Resources for companies regarding intellectual property follow.

-Visit the State Department’s Invetment Climate Statements website for information on the protection and enforcement of intellectual property rights in foreign economies.
+Visit the State Department’s Investment Climate Statements for information on the protection and enforcement of intellectual property rights in foreign economies.

 U.S. Embassy Bangkok-U.S. Commercial Service